AutodidactsHaven/kaizen-bot/README.md

 # kaizen-bot

-For the Autodidactic Study Group Discord server.
+For the Autodidactics Haven Discord server.

 ## Dev env setup